 In the case of lumbago, sciatica, or neuralgia, you can follow a juice cure regimen.
 Take around two tablespoons of warm or cold juice two times daily until you obtain the expected results.
 The plant is also used in ointments to treat wounds, sprains, hemorrhoids, severe and minor skin ailments, rashes, and burns.

-Note: Do not mistake the “elder” described here, which is the black elder, with the other three “elders,” used frequently by many herbalists as “elder,” which are elder (Sambucus Canadensis), elder (Sambucus ebulus), and elder (Sambucus racemose)—all of which are different plants that are not used as much, and each containing other properties.
+Note: Do not mistake the “elder” described here, the black elder, with the other three “elders” frequently used by many herbalists as “elders,” which are elder (Sambucus Canadensis), elder (Sambucus ebulus), and elder (Sambucus racemose)—all of which are different plants that are not used as much and each contains other properties.

 Avoid the plant’s stems because they contain cyanide and are incredibly toxic.
 The North American black elder flowers appear safe, but other parts will cause a toxic reaction.
 Please do not use any portion of the plant during pregnancy.
 Every aspect of the fresh plant can cause poisoning.
 The fresh juice will cause diarrhea and vomiting.
 Unfortunately, children have suffered accidental poisoning by sucking or chewing on the bark.
 The cooked berries are safe and primarily used to prepare jams and pies.

 Warning: Black elder is described here because many herbalists use it.
-However, it can be toxic and difficult, so some herbalists recommend against using it as an internal remedy for ailments.
-Other warnings about this herb are: Only use the root and bark grown in Europe.
+However, it can be toxic and complex, so some herbalists recommend against using it as an internal remedy for ailments.
+Other warnings about this herb are as follows: Only use the root and bark grown in Europe.
 The North American root and bark contain significant amounts of a nauseating alkaloid found in fresh paint and hydrocyanic acid.

 Black Elder Rob